niklasnorin/red-thesis/report/5-theory-linux-gpio-emuopt.md

 If the GPIO is an output, then writing a `1` to it will set the output to logic high.
 Writing a `0` will set it to logic zero.
 Reading the `/value` will return the current output state.

-If the GPIO is configued as an input, then reading `/value` will return the current state of the GPIO.
+If the GPIO is configured as an input, then reading `/value` will return the current state of the GPIO.

 ### Listening to interrupts
 Many input pins supports listening to interrupts.
 This functionality is configured via the `/edge` file.
 This attribute can be set to `falling` to trigger on falling edge, `raising` to trigger on raising edge or `both` to trigger on both.
 Setting it to `none` disables interrupt detection.

 The configuration above only enables the underlying interrupt.
 Listening on the file itself is done via Linux `poll`, which is a command that can be used to wait on arbitrary files.
 When `poll` returns an event, it means that an interrupt has been triggered.

-## Options for Emulating GPIOs
+## Options for Emulating GPIO:s

+There are multiple ways to emulate hardware, or trick an application to think that hardware is available.
+These range from simply creating a few empty files to creating low-level kernel drivers.

+### Duplicating SysFS with Regular Files
+Because everything is a file in Linux, standard `read` or `write` operations are used and for many operations these cannot distinguish a regular persistent file from a file that is mapped to hardware.
+This means that by replicating the GPIOlib file structure with regular persistent files is possible in some cases.

 ### LD_PRELOAD